Understanding the core elements of Quality Management Systems

 A key principle of quality management is maintaining a strong customer focus.
 This means understanding customer needs and expectations, delivering products and services that meet or exceed those expectations, and continually seeking feedback to enhance customer satisfaction.
 A QMS should facilitate processes that prioritize customer requirements and measure satisfaction levels.

-clinical evaluation and Post Market Clinical Follow-up (PMCF)
+clinical evaluation and Post Market Clinical Follow-up (PMCF).
+Investigational Device Exemption.

 6. Risk-Based Thinking